PaulBlanche/frugal/docs/data/getting-started/04-create-dynamic-pages.md

 Running the `build.ts` module will generate all static pages and assets (scripts and styles generated from the loaders).
 Then running the `serve.ts` module will start the server on the port you configured.

-For dynamic pages, frugal will do no incremental generation.
-Any time the page is requested, frugal will generate it event if the underlying data or code did not change.
+For dynamic pages, Frugal will do no incremental generation.
+Any time the page is requested, Frugal will generate it event if the underlying data or code did not change.

 ## Watch mode